robinmonjo/ngx_http_l/README.md

 ### TODOs
 - [x] unix socket should be accessible by the nobody user
 - [ ] backend logs
+- [ ] REST api to add backend / delete a backend / list backend / update backend (using gorilla mux as the router)
 - [ ] start implementing the database (boltdb) that will, from a Host header, find the corresponding IP address
-- [ ] REST api to add backend / delete a backend / list backend / update backend
 - [ ] unit test the Go part
 - [ ] integration testing the entire process
+- [ ] defaut pages for errors (i.e: host not registered, error in backend provider etc ...)
+- [ ] unikernel ?

 ### Hacking